carbon-design-system/carbon/CONTRIBUTING.md

 Open browser to [http://localhost:9001/](http://localhost:9001/)

-* develop components in their respective folders (elements, components, containers or internal)
+* develop components in their respective folders (components or internal)

 * [write stories](https://getstorybook.io/docs/basics/writing-stories) for your component in the .storybook folder.